bldl/emplace-spidermonkey/README.md

   ./mach build
   ```

-  After executing this command the output should look something like this:
+  After executing this command, the output should look something like this:

   ```sh
   Your build was successful!